How to Get Off the Dang Fundraising Treadmill

 If you’re a frustrated fundraiser, commit EVERYTHING you’ve got to finding the support and resources you need so you can raise the money that’s out there.

 Maybe it’s better software.
 Maybe it’s a part-time admin.
-Maybe it’s my major gifts coaching program.
+Maybe it’s our major gifts coaching program.

-Whatever it is, it’s going to be worth literally every penny, because it’s gonna lead straight to more major gifts.)
+Whatever it is, it’s going to be worth literally every penny, because it will lead straight to more major gifts.

 Resolve that you’ll do whatever it takes to set your fundraisers up to bring in those major gifts.